Chapter 1: The Vitals of Data#

 Observational design

-Studying a population without active intervention to find risk factors.
+Studying a population without active intervention to identify risk factors.

 Experimental design